Downtown Syracuse: Hanover Square

 Hanover Square is actually a triangle at the intersection of Warren, Water, and East Genesee Streets.
 The name may also refer to the larger Hanover Square Historic District, which includes seventeen historic buildings in the area that was the first commercial district in Syracuse.

 The public square was originally named Veteran's Park.
 It was renamed to Hanover Square after the Soldiers' and Sailors' Monument in Clinton Square was dedicated in 1910 and the function of commemorating Syracuse's war dead was shifted there.
 The larger Clinton Square had already developed as the city's center to the west, but following the completion of the Erie Canal in 1825, commercial and retail activity spread along Genesee Street to Hanover Square.

+Landmark Theatre

+Downtown Syracuse also boasts the Landmark Theatre originally known as Loew's State Theatre, where visitors and locals can view Broadway shows, performances by comedians, and musical performers.
+The theatre began construction in 1927 on March 15 and was completed after 11 months of construction.
+The first opening show aired February 18, 1928.

+In 1933 Loew's made its first public demonstration of the television and in 1934, the theatre then began introducing double feature in 1934.

+After World War II, the theatre's patronage decreased drastically.
+The theatre fell into disrepair and in 1975 was officially closed.
+In the following year of 1976, the US department listed the theatre in the National Register of Historic Places.

+In 1979, the title for the theatre was given to SALT (Syracuse Area Landmark Theatre) and a major volunteer effort began to restore the theatre.
+These efforts were supported by The National Endowment of the Arts and the State Office of Parks and Recreation, which provided grants to help the restoration continue.

+The theatre now boasts having prominent performers, such as Jerry Seinfeld and Celtic Women, bringing their acts to Syracuse and often features many popular Broadway shows.

 Community profile

 Today, downtown Syracuse is an economic center, with many insurance companies, banks, and law firms having a large presence there.

 Since the late 1980s, downtown Syracuse has also increasingly become a nightlife center, with many bars, clubs, restaurants, and pubs located in the Armory Square area.

 Most of Syracuse's cultural festivals, such as Oktoberfest and Festa Italiana, also take place downtown.

-The Downtown Committee of Syracuse has taken a great deal of effort to revitalize the area.
+The Downtown Committee of Syracuse has made a great deal of effort to revitalize the area.
 Most sidewalks and streetlights have been restored since 1995, with maps and other information posted on many street corners.

 All of downtown is lively on weekdays, but on nights and weekends most activity centers around the Armory Square, Hanover Square, and Clinton Square areas.
 With the reopening of the historic Marriott Syracuse Downtown in 2016, there are currently three hotels downtown.